SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

       # number of consumers that dequeue batches; ignored if enabled is false,
       # default = 10
       num_consumers: <num_consumers>
+      # when set to true, the queue is persisted using a file storage extension.
+      # make sure to configure and add a `file_storage` extension in `service.extensions`.
+      # default = false
+      persistent_storage_enabled: {true, false}
       # maximum number of batches kept in memory before data;
       # ignored if enabled is false, default = 5000
       #